Food security in Mexico: History

 Starting in the 1980s, various economic reforms changed productive sectors in Latin America.
 The Mexican agricultural sector, in particular, was affected when the state of Mexico began advocating for an export policy.
 The Mexican government undertook more radical attempts to restructure policy to further involve the agricultural sector into the global market such as joining the General Agreement on Tariffs and Trade (GATT) and the North American Free Trade Agreement (NAFTA).

-Furthermore, as a result of the 2008 global financial crisis, Mexico's economic activity declined.
-Mexico’s gross domestic product (GDP) fell sharply, and its economy shrank by 6-7% in 2009.
+Furthermore, due to the 2008 financial crisis, Mexico's economic activity declined.
+Mexico's gross domestic product (GDP) fell sharply, and its economy shrank by 6-7% in 2009.
 Its food poverty rate increased rapidly, from 13.8% in 2006 to 18.2% in 2010, reversing the declining trend of food poverty since 1996.
-With the increase in food prices and decline in income, food security increased, and the social impact of the financial crisis had a larger effect among the poorest and most vulnerable groups.
+With the increase in food prices and decline in income, food security increased, and the social impact of the 2008 financial crisis had a larger effect among the poorest and most vulnerable groups.

 As Mexico moves towards more open markets in agricultural trade, land, and water with NAFTA and the reprivatization of land, it faces an unknown economic future.